SymbolicML/DynamicExpressions.jl/README.md

 ```

 The `DynamicExpressions.jl` version is only 25% slower than one which
-has been optimized by hand into a single kernel!
+has been optimized by hand into a single SIMD kernel!
 Not bad at all.

 More importantly: we can change `expression` throughout runtime,
 and expect the same performance.